GSK 37.5 (Paroxetine Extended-Release 37.5 mg)

 Pill imprint GSK 37.5 has been identified as Paroxetine hydrochloride extended-release 37.5 mg.

-Paroxetine is used in the treatment of anxiety; anxiety and stress; depression; body dysmorphic disorder; social anxiety disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
+Paroxetine is used in the treatment of anxiety; anxiety and stress; hot flashes; depression; body dysmorphic disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Paroxetine 37.5 mg is not subject to the Controlled Substances Act.

 See also related documents.